HarrisonDlgf/espn-draft-tracker/README.md

 - **Half-PPR**: Boosts WRs, adjusts TE values
 - **Position weights** scale with actual VOR values

+### **Z-Score Style Urgency**
+- The new methodology is to not compare value over replacement absolutely because running backs on average, possess a higher mean VOD.
+So, now we analyze intra-positionally which players might be drafted (based on composite ADP) in between your next pick.
+This produces an urgency value, what position will you benefit from the most given your roster composition and the available players.
+This factors in the standard deviations from the FFAnalysis data set.

 ## 🔌 ESPN API Connection

 ### **Authentication**